sage-code/maj/words.md

 **rules**

+1. nouns terminated with "a" are feminine,
+1. nouns terminated with "o" are masculine,
-1. nouns with "a" coda can change it into "e" to become plural,
+1. nouns terminated with "e" are genderless,
+1. only persons and animals can have gender.

 ```
 uva   -> uve = grape / grape seed